-Gear shift pattern is first gear down, next four gears up.
+The shift pattern is first gear down, next four gears up.

 Always start engine with transmission in neutral.
-Always start motorcycle forward motion from first gear.
+Always start motorcycle forward motion in first gear.

-- With motorcycle engine running and jiffy stand retracted, pull the clutch hand lever in against handlebar grip to fully disengage clutch. - 2.
-Push the foot shift lever down to end of its travel and release.
-The transmission is now in first gear.

-To start forward motion, release the clutch lever slowly to engage the clutch and at the same time, open throttle gradually.
+- 1. With motorcycle engine running and jiffy stand retracted, pull the clutch hand lever in against handlebar grip to fully disengage clutch. - 2.
+Press the foot shift lever down to end of its travel and release.
+The transmission is now in first gear. - 3.
+To start forward motion, ease out the clutch lever slowly and at the same time, open throttle gradually.